mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 ### New Features

-#### aggregation.json can be automatically generated started from a an ER Schema
+#### Automatic generation of Aggregation

-A basic `aggregation.json` file can be automatically generated starting from an ER Schema.
-The file is intended to be a basic `aggregation.json` file that must be modified by the user in order to complete all the needed configurations.
+A basic Aggregation configuration can be automatically generated starting from an ER Schema.
+The file is intended to be a basic file that must be modified by the user in order to complete all the needed configurations.
+Check the [official documentation](/fast_data/configuration/single_view_creator/low_code#aggregation) for any further details.

 ### Improvements